Sometimes, when viewing an arc in an anime or manga, there are times when a viewer feels compelled to shout, "WTF did you do that for?!"

 Monster has Dr. Tenma being held hostage by the Baby.
 The latter tells him to leave the questions to him.
 You'd Expect: Tenma acknowledges this and agrees to answer his questions.
 Instead: He keeps on asking the questions causing the Baby to whack him repeatedly in the face with a billiard stick.

-Needless.
+NEEDLESS.
 Uten, a needless with the ability to turn anything invisible, needs to find the location of our heroes' hideouts.
 He happens to chance upon two of them while they're out shopping.
 You'd Expect: Powers.
 Of.
 Invisibility.
 He only needs to shadow them back to base to succeed.
 This ain't rocket science, kids.
 Instead: Uten sets up an extremely contrived trap for the two and tries to make them believe he's almighty and knows magic by turning parts of the building invisible, so he can interrogate them into revealing the base's location (changing gears midway into 'killing them and search corpses for clues').
 He fails miserably.
 And dies.
 At no point does he even try to use his invisibility to escape when things have gone pear-shaped.
 Truly one for the record books.
+Even better, although his invisibility power does not necessarily work on himself, Uten has perhaps the most innocuous appearance among the Shitennou; that of a young boy.
+He could have ditched the costume and walked behind them the whole way and neither of the heroes would have been any wiser.
+Basically he failed at a task that did not even need the application of his powers to succeed.

 There is this shy, introverted, cowardly, etc. 14 year old boy, one of the few people who can prevent the destruction of the whole human race, whose performance is directly linked to his state of mind.
 You'd Expect: A team of psychologists and/or therapists working to ensure top condition.
 Extensive psychological evaluation, therapy sessions after battles, supporting friends/colleagues.
 Instead: Left completely alone with his doubts and mental problems, abused by nearly all people, never receiving credit for his accomplishments, being belittled at every possible occasion, being the butt of every malicious joke.
 It's a complete miracle that it took Shinji 19 episodes to Freak Out.